top of page

 KNOWLEDGE GENERATION

-• Reddit scraping for stakeholder and patient perspectives on use and implementation
+• Social media scraping for stakeholder and patient perspectives

 TRANSLATION

-• Research briefs with policymakers, researchers and journalists
+• Creating research briefs with policymakers, researchers and journalists

 • Articulating to policymakers and PDMP stakeholders opportunities to improve PDMP functionality as a public health prevention tool